 Satanism is a religion that affirms earthly life, promotes strong-willed individualism, and rejects traditional ways of thinking.
 Like other Satanic denominations, Tenebrous Satanism emphasizes human flourishing, the cultivation of wisdom, and the maximization of liberty.

 The foundational text of Tenebrous Satanism is Nine Keys of Abyssal Darkness, by T. L. Othaos.
-This forthcoming publication presents the Tenebrous Creed in full.
+This publication presents the Tenebrous Creed in full.
 See below for a brief summary.

 Distinguishing Traits of Tenebrous Satanism

 The Latin word tenebrae, meaning darkness, evokes that which is haunted, gloomy and/or concealed.
 This adjective alludes to three characteristics of Tenebrous Satanism:

 - Its embrace of occult elements, e.g. meditation, divination, ritual magick, spirits, etc. It is a Satanism that engages with the “supernatural,” rather than denying it.

 - Its acknowledgment of “dark” aspects of both earthly and spiritual life.
 It rejects simple-minded social Darwinism, yet recognizes how all levels of existence are ruled by adversarial forces of evolution.
 Neither nature nor “God” are benign, and the Satanist must acknowledge both the strengths and limitations of human beings.